 - Specify whether you are the realm owner.

 - Search the corresponding main project (MC or MCPE) for existing bug reports also.

 - If you are unable to connect to realms that were previously working, check the Official Mojang Status to see if there are any scheduled maintenances or other connection issues.

 Here’s an example of how you could format a new bug report; feel free to copy and paste this:

 [Describe what should happen]

-messages shown (e.g. error messages), and how the bug impacts gameplay.]
+messages displayed (e.g., error messages), and how the bug impacts gameplay.]

-Here are some well-written bug reports that you can take a look at as an example:
+Here are some well-written bug reports that you can use as examples: